cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 This specification uses up a number of Simple Values and Tags, in particular one of the rare one-byte tags and a good chunk of the one-byte simple values.
-Since the objective is compression, this is warranted only based on a consensus that this specific format could be useful for a wide area of applications, while maintaining reasonable simplicity in particular at the side of the consumer.
+Since the objective is reduced bulk, this is warranted only based on a consensus that this specific format could be useful for a wide area of applications, while maintaining reasonable simplicity in particular at the side of the consumer.
+Instead of evolving the set of reference data items, this specification derives its evolvability from treating the table setup mechanism as an extension point, which can in effect provide evolved semantics to the reference data items as they reference the table.

 A maliciously crafted Packed CBOR data item might contain a reference loop.
-A consumer/decompressor MUST protect against that.
+A consumer/unpacker MUST protect against that.

 <aside markdown="1">
 Different strategies for decoding/consuming Packed CBOR are available.\\